-DOH recommends that a sign and fence prohibiting beach access be installed at the site.
-DOH recommends that physical hazards be reduced either with fencing or removal (for items such as the tank).
+Department of Health recommends that a sign and fence prohibiting beach access be installed at the site.
+We recommend that physical hazards be reduced either with fencing or removal (for items such as the tank).

 7. What are the big tanks on the shoreline near the site?
 Are they dangerous?